 -- Rocky Mountain Folks Festival Songwriter Showcase: Three-time Honorable Mention

--- New Orleans Songwriters Festival Songwriting Contest: Winner (One of four winners selected)
+-- New Orleans Songwriters Festival Songwriting Contest: First prize

--- Great Lakes Songwriting Contest: Two-time Top Ten Winner (8th Place and 9th Place); also Honorable Mention
+-- Great Lakes Songwriting Contest: Two-time Top Ten Selection; also Honorable Mention

 -- Mid-Atlantic Songwriting Contest: Honorable Mention (Folk Category)